joelsprunger/hire-me/README.md

 ## Architecture
 ### Frontend
-Flask templates extended from base.html with calls to bootstrap for styling and animation
+Flask templates extended from base.html with [bootstrap](https://getbootstrap.com/) calls for styling and animation

 ### Backend
 Python Flask for rendering html from templates